AyurAstro/nasa/README.md

 To suggest new topics and languages, etc., contact us here: https://www.ayurastro.com/contact.html#/

-All text copyrights held within the article urls.
+All text copyrights are held within the article urls.